JavadHosseininia1403/Rapid-Hybrid-Learning-for-Visual-Inspection/README.md

       plt.show()

 # 3.3 Classifier analysis by visualising each sample
-We used the hover method to open each sample in the UMAP output and visualise the original image related to the sample.
+We used the hover method to open each sample in the UMAP output and visualise the original image related to the categorized sample.
 This has done to analysis samples that might be incorrectly categorized with classifier or even samples that might be incorrectly labeled with human.
 This solution enables operator to have more analysis on the outputs.

- *** code

     def hover(event):
         # if the mouse is over the scatter points